preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 # Requirements
 MATLAB <br />
-MATLAB Computer Vision Toolbox <br />
+Computer Vision Toolbox <br />
-MATLAB Image Processing Toolbox <br />
+Image Processing Toolbox <br />
-MATLAB Parallel Computing Toolbox <br />
+Parallel Computing Toolbox <br />
-MATLAB Optimization Toolbox
+Optimization Toolbox

 # Run command
 Please use the `Main_AutoPanoStitch.m` to run the program.
 Change the `folderPath      = '../../../Data/Generic';` to your desired folder path.
 Also, change the `folderName      = '';` to a valid name.
 You can download the whole Generic folder datasets in [AutoPanoStitch Stitching Datasets Compilation](https://1drv.ms/f/s!AlFYM4jwmzqrtaBpxVMpJegvN9QVZw?e=UIaYug).